 Bottom left to right: Aparna Bhaduri, PhD; Matt State, PhD; Alice Ting, PhD; Trey Ideker, PhD; Willow Coyote-Maestas, PhD

-Dr. Nowakowski and his co-investigators Alice Ting, PhD, of Stanford; Nevan Krogan, PhD, and Willow Coyote-Maestas, PhD, of UCSF; Aparna Bhaduri, PhD, of UCLA; Matthew State, PhD, of the Langley Porter Psychiatric Institute; and Trey Ideker, PhD, of UC San Diego will be using stem cell technologies and AI-driven models to identify the biochemical processes underlying these mutations and create public resources that will be used to advance understanding and treatment of neuropsychiatric disorders.
+Dr. Nowakowski and his co‑investigators—Alice Ting, PhD (Stanford); Nevan Krogan, PhD, and Willow Coyote‑Maestas, PhD (UCSF); Aparna Bhaduri, PhD (UCLA); Matthew State, PhD (Langley Porter Psychiatric Institute); and Trey Ideker, PhD (UC San Diego)—will use stem cell technologies and AI‑driven models to map the biochemical processes influenced by these mutations.
+They also plan to build public resources to advance research and treatment for neuropsychiatric disorders.

-Some responses have been edited for clarity and brevity:
+Dr. Nowakowski answered a few questions about the work.
+Some responses have been edited for clarity and brevity.

 Dr. Nowakowski: This project seeks to advance our understanding of how mutations in genes causally linked to schizophrenia diagnosis impact protein structure and function, as well as human brain development.
 We will leverage stem cell technologies to create research resources and foundational datasets.
 We will harness advances in artificial intelligence to develop computational models that use a biologically informed approach for predicting the risk of severe neuropsychiatric phenotypes from genetic variants identified through genome and exome sequencing, establishing a public resource of variant-to-function relationships in schizophrenia.

-Dr. Nowakowski: Although hundreds of genetic mutations have been now identified among patients with neurodevelopmental disorders and schizophrenia, it is unclear how these variants lead to neuropsychiatric symptoms.
+Dr. Nowakowski: Although hundreds of genetic mutations have been identified, it is unclear how these variants lead to neuropsychiatric symptoms.

 We have decided to focus our efforts on proteins, which are encoded by genes and disrupted by mutations, as biological ‘mediators’ of genetic risk.
 By studying how genetic mutations affect protein structure, function, localization, and interactions, we hope to pinpoint biochemical processes that could present new drug targets for these disorders.